jshorns/edtech-prototype/README.md

 (do we want this to be a feature? or only if they have answered correctly? what would the program do when a student answers incorrectly other than respond with the next question? would it tell them the right answer, or point them to a resource to look at to find out the right answer?)

+(what to do if there is no question available of the selected difficulty? dependent on question set sizes, etc)

 ## Classes

 student_record: knows students previous answers, calculates average